istio/istio.io/docs/concepts/mixer-config.md

 An Istio deployment can be responsible for managing a large number of services.
 Organizations often have dozens or hundreds of interacting services, and Istio's mission is to make it easy to manage them all.
-Mixer's configuration model is designed to support different operators to manage different parts of an Istio deployment without stepping on each other's feet, and allowing them to have control over their areas, but not other's.
+Mixer's configuration model is designed to support different operators that manage different parts of an Istio deployment without stepping on each other's feet, while allowing them to have control over their areas, but not other's.

 Here's how this all works:

-- The various chunks of configuration described in the previous sections (adapters, aspects, and descriptors) are always declared within the context of a hierarchy.
+- The various blocks of configuration described in the previous sections (adapters, aspects, and descriptors) are always defined within the context of a hierarchy.

 - The hierarchy is represented by DNS-style dotted names.
 Like DNS, the hierarchy starts with the rightmost element in the dotted name.

-- Each chunk of configuration is associated with a *scope* and a *subject* which are both dotted names representing locations within the hierarchy:
+- Each block of configuration is associated with a *scope* and a *subject* which are both dotted names representing locations within the hierarchy:

-  - A scope represents the authority that created the chunk of configuration.
-Authorities higher up in the hierarchy are more powerful than those lower in the tree.
+  - A scope represents the authority that created the block of configuration.
+Authorities higher up in the hierarchy are more powerful than those lower in it.

-  - The subject represents the location of the chunk of state within the hierarchy.
+  - The subject represents the location of the block of state within the hierarchy.
 The subject is necessarily always at or below the level of the scope within the hierarchy.

-- If multiple chunks of config have the same subject, within the matching set, chunks which are associated with a higher scope higher in the hierarchy always take precedence.
+- If multiple blocks of config have the same subject, the blocks associated with the highest scope in the hierarchy always take precedence.

 The individual elements that make up the hierarchy depend on the specifics of the Istio deployment.
 A Kubernetes deployment likely uses Kubernetes namespaces as the hierarchy against which Istio configuration